MECA-SNAKE/flipper-snake/README.md

 * Clone the Arduino code from the arduino-commands repository
 * Connect your computer to the ESP8266 board via a micro usb cable
-* Change the ssid and password
+* Change the ssid and password of your hotspot
-* Upload the code to the board
+* Upload the code to the board and connect the battery to the snake
 * Verify in Serial Monitor that it prints Wifi Connected indicating that the board successfully connected to your wifi
 * Disconnect and have fun